dchapkine/tutorials/ml_llama/00_get_started/README.md

 # Run

 ```
-node index.mjs "what is the meaning of life, don't answer 42"
+node index.mjs "why the sky is blue"

 ***